reidmorrison/semantic_logger/docs/api.md

 ### Silencing noisy logs

-Silence noisy log levels by changing the default_level within the block
+Silence noisy log levels by changing the default_level within the block.

-This setting is thread-safe and only applies to the current thread
+This setting is thread-safe and only applies to the current thread.

-Any threads spawned from within the block will not be affected by `silence`
+Any threads spawned from within the block will not be affected by `silence`.

 ~~~ruby
 # Silence all logging below :error level